StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 GFDL giants like Suki Manabe, Isaac Held, Kiku Miyakoda, Kurihara, Isidoro Orlanski, and Kirk Bryan.
 I was particularly attracted to the idea of working with Kirk Bryan, the father of numerical oceanography.
-We had chemistry and the opportunity arose to do a post-doc with him starting in September 1993.
+Fortunately, we developed a chemistry and he supported my application to do a post-doc with him starting in September 1993.
 Before the post-doc officially started, and only two weeks after my PhD defense on cosmic domain walls and time machines, Kirk put me on a plane to Nova Scotia (using his personal funds!) to join a research cruise to the Labrador Sea on a Canadien research vessel (The Hudson).
 The chief scientist was John Lazier and <a href="https://www.ocean.washington.edu/people/faculty/rhines/rhines.html">Peter Rhines</a> was the ship's intellectual guru.
 That was indeed a rapid initiation into oceanography.
 I was definitely hooked!